Updated: April 12, 2018

 Well, this is my favorite scene of the whole movie!
-I don’t know how many times I watched (…and jerked off to…) these magic 50 seconds where Angelo starts to pull on his harness, gets his air hose cut and drowns in the end.
+I don’t know how many times I watched these magic 50 seconds where Angelo starts to pull on his harness, gets his air hose cut, and drowns in the end.
 The gassing of the crew was already a highlight but this scene tops that!

 He straps himself in the harness.
 He puts the oxygen mask in place and re-connects his air hose to his own supply and gasses the crew.
 I would be already very horny by then….
 He lands the plane on the water, trashes around his tight harness.
 Water fills the plane, but his oxygen mask still supplies him with life-giving oxygen.
 And then he starts pushing on the release and pulling on the harness.
 The straps grind over his crotch.
 Largo shows up in his rubber wetsuit.
 By then I would have already a big erection.
 Largo pulls on his air hose and cuts it!
 He is betrayed by the frogman that should have rescued him.
 The way he struggles in his harness at the end, pulling on it forcibly….

 If I would be the pilot in that situation….
 I would… explode in my suit now (if I haven’t before already).
 That scene is so sexy!
 It combines bondage elements (the harness), drowning peril (air hose cut) and a sexy rubber wetsuit (Largo).
 And the surprising element of betrayal from Largo.
 The pilot thinks he will use his knife to cut him free…but instead, he cuts his air hose ….adds even more thrill to it.

 I bought an oxygen mask exactly like Angelos with that RAF soft helmet.
 And I got a harness with a 5 point “release”.

-One of my favorite fantasies it to replay that scene in a swimming pool (without casualties).
+One of my favorite fantasies is to replay that scene in a swimming pool (without casualties).
 Breathing from that mask, being trapped in the harness…

 Interesting aspects, weird stuff, and mistakes in this scene: